 Kate Hughes, Co-Director of the Bethlehem House Gallery, looks back with humor on several events over the course of a year that (on several occasions) knocked her to her knees.
 Only through the love, friendship, compassion, strength, kindness and belly-laughter of some pretty remarkable women, is she able to regain her footing.

 These incredible women are highlighted in Hughes’ photography series, “Women Who Inspire”.
-The March 15 show is the first of the “Most Flammable” comedic series – each show highlighting different women in Hughes’ life.
+The March 15 show kicks off the “Most Flammable” comedic series – each show highlighting different women in Hughes’ life.
 The next Most Flammable show takes place on June 6th at ArtsQuest.
 Tickets can be purchased on their site.

 The photographs and stories of these women will be available as a book in the near future.